TavorB/oasis_stat/docs/api/index.rst

 =================

 This section contains the API documentation for all the functions in the module.
 Each function is documented on a separate page.
+A vignette showing these functions in action can be found on the github page: https://github.com/TavorB/oasis_stat/blob/main/OASIS_vignette.ipynb.

 .. toctree::
    :maxdepth: 1